This post may contain affiliate links. Please read my disclosure for more info.

 If this is your first pregnancy, I’m sure you can relate.

 The first trimester refers to weeks 1-12, and a lot happens during those 12 short weeks.

 Your hormones are soaring.
 You may feel unusually tired.
 And if you’re around 6-7 weeks pregnant?
 You may already be experiencing the dreaded morning sickness.

-This first trimester checklist will help you stay on top of the main things you need to do in your first trimester of pregnancy.
+This first trimester checklist will help you stay on top of the main things you need to focus on during these first few weeks!